syntaxSizer/bikeberry/README.md

 This is a BikeBerry website

-A Website for Purchasing Bikes
+A Website for Purchasing Bikes online